borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 ## Backups

-Now that you've configured borgmatic and initialized a repository, it's a good idea to test that borgmatic is working.
+Now that you've configured borgmatic and created a repository, it's a good idea to test that borgmatic is working.
 So to run borgmatic and start a backup, you can invoke it like this:

 ```bash